Calgary Herald: “Former Stampeder Danielsen Going National with Wello as Company Opens Toronto Office” (October 30, 2018) – David Parker

 Danielsen, a two-time Grey Cup winner and Most Valuable Canadian Player of 1998 as a Calgary Stampeder, launched his Wello division last year and already has operations serving people throughout B.C., Saskatchewan and Manitoba.

-Plans are for Wello to be introduced to Quebec next month; a push also is being made to extend the service to the Maritimes by year-end.
+Plans are for Wello to be introduced to Quebec in the coming months; a push also is being made to extend the service to the Maritimes by the fourth quarter of 2019.

 Wello’s national offices are in the Arriva Tower in Victoria Park, which is also home to Danielsen’s INLIV which was formed in a merger with his Innovative Health Group and Foothills Health Consulting.